RajDevWork/RajDevWork/README.md

 ⚡ Skilled in **PHP (Core & Laravel), React, Node.js, MySQL, and REST APIs** with proven experience handling **large datasets (25M–90M records)** and building stable backend architectures.

-🌱 Currently expanding expertise in **Python (FastAPI) and the MERN stack** to strengthen full-stack and modern backend capabilities.
+🌱 Currently expanding expertise in **Next and the MERN stack** to strengthen full-stack and modern backend capabilities.

 ---